LCA for biobased materials

 Impacts occur in different categories

 In the modern sustainability landscape, the most attention is given to the challenge of climate change.
-Therefore, looking at a product’s or material’s performance, it is tempting to look only at potential impacts associated with climate change, and it will be easy to overlook other impacts.
-It is true that use of biobased materials by definition is supposed to reduce depletion of fossil abiotic resources, however they rely on the feedstock that can be very impactful to source in other ways.
-For example, growing sugarcane for bioplastic production is a big agricultural effort requiring land and water for start.
-Considering the LCA result, it is useful to look at impacts in all impact categories, and to put it in socio-economic context when used for policy making.
+Therefore, looking at the performance of a product or material, it is tempting to look only at potential impacts associated with climate change, and it will be easy to overlook other impacts.
+It is true that the use of biobased materials by definition is supposed to reduce the depletion of fossil abiotic resources, however they rely on feedstock that can be very impactful to source in other ways.
+For example, growing sugarcane for bioplastic production is a big agricultural effort requiring large amounts of land and water.
+Considering the LCA result, it is useful to look at impacts in all impact categories and to put it in a socio-economic context when used for policy making.